gmrandazzo/libscientific/docs/Source/GettingStartedInPython.rst

 ================================

 In this section you will find examples regarding how to run multivariate analysis algorithms.
-In particular the algorithm described here are extracted from official scientific publications and are adapted to run in multithreading to speedup the calculation.
+In particular the algorithm described here are extracted from official libscientific publications and are adapted to run in multithreading to speedup the calculation.

 * PCA and PLS implements the NIPALS algorithm described in the following publication: